progit/progit/de/03-git-branching/01-chapter3.markdown

 Figure 3-11 illustrates the result.

 Insert 18333fig0311.png
 Abbildung 3-11.
-Erstellung eines neuen Branch-Pointers Figure 3-11.
+Erstellung eines neuen Branch-Zeigers Figure 3-11.
 Creating a new branch pointer

+Du arbeitest an deiner Web-Seite und machst ein paar Commits.
+Das bewegt den `iss53`-Branch vorwärts, da du ihn ausgebucht hast (das heißt, dass dein HEAD-Zeiger darauf verweist; siehe Abbildung 3-12):
 Du arbeitest an deiner Web-Site und machst ein paar Commits.
 Dabei bewegt sich die `iss53` Branch vorwärts, da sie gerade deine aktuelle Branch ist (der HEAD Pointer verweist darauf, siehe Abbildung 3-12):
 You work on your web site and do some commits.
 Doing so moves the `iss53` branch forward, because you have it checked out (that is, your HEAD is pointing to it; see Figure 3-12):